Born in Bermondsey, London, c.1818.

 Elizabeth Lowthorpe, unmarried, 19, Silk Factory, born Scotland.

 Robert Lowthorpe has not been found on the 1881 Census return.

 Buried in Earlham Road Cemetery at Norwich on the 10th of July 1895, aged 72 years.
 He is shown in the Cemetery records as a "Labourer and Pensioner", coming from Pockthorpe.
 A memorial stone was erected, the grave number being 9/761.
 The headstone which, (according to the Cemetery records) was erected over his grave, has been laid flat, covered with earth, and the ground levelled in a "landscaping" exercise at the cemetery.

 From the Army and Navy Gazette for the 3rd of August of 1895:

 "13th Hussars. — The remains of Robert Lowthorpe, formerly of the regiment, were interred in Norwich cemetery the other day with full military honours.
 The whole of the military arrangements were carried out by the Depot of the Norfolk Regiment, under Captain Stott, the firing party being commanded by Lieutenant Crosse.
 The deceased enlisted on the 4th of May 1840 and after serving through the Crimean War was discharged on August 27 1857 [sic].
 He was in possession of the Crimean medal with four clasps, and the Turkish medal.
 In special recognition of the deceased soldier's services, Colonel Burton, commanding the 9th Regimental District, attended in full uniform which testified to the interest taken by the Norwich Depot Staff in the fortunes of old soldiers."

-Census information for 1871 kindly provided by Chris Poole.
+Census information for 1851 and 1871 kindly provided by Chris Poole.